 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by St. Martin's Press on January 31, 2012 and has 310 pages.
+urban fantasy that was published by St. Martin's Press on January 31, 2012 and has 310 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight, The Trouble with Twelfth Grave